 Technical and organizational security measures

-The scope of this document covers the following entities: Ingenico eCommerce Solutions’ entities (IeCS) and Ingenico Financial Solutions SA/NV (IFS).
-Both are later referred to in the document as Ingenico.
+The scope of this document covers the following entities: Worldline eCommerce Solutions’ entities (WeCS) and Worldline Financial Solutions SA/NV (WFS).
+Both are later referred to in the document as Worldline.

-- Ingenico established an information security office with expertise in the different domains of information security
+- Worldline established an information security office with expertise in the different domains of information security

 - Members of the information security office have a full-time responsibility for information security

-- The information security office reports directly to an Ingenico senior management member
+- The information security office reports directly to an Worldline senior management member

-- Ingenico security office has developed a comprehensive set of information security policies, approved by senior management and disseminated to all Ingenico workers
+- Worldline security office has developed a comprehensive set of information security policies, approved by senior management and disseminated to all Worldline workers

-- Ingenico security policies and procedures are reviewed at least annually and updated when required
+- Worldline security policies and procedures are reviewed at least annually and updated when required

-- Ingenico workers are given training on information security, compliance and data privacy topics and must take and pass a test on information security at least annually
+- Worldline workers are given training on information security, compliance and data privacy topics and must take and pass a test on information security at least annually

 Information Security Management System